 There’s a wave of private clubs emerging across India in recent years.
 From Soho House or Jolie’s in Mumbai to BLVD in Bengaluru to Home in Delhi, these exclusive sanctuaries are redefining social interactions for India’s elite.

-While some colonial-era institutions, such as the Bombay Gymkhana or the Delhi Golf Club, are catering to second and third generations of families, new modern spaces are springing up to cater to a fresh generation of wealth creators.
+While some colonial-era institutions, such as the Bombay Gymkhana or the Delhi Golf Club, are catering to second and third-generation families, new modern spaces are springing up to cater to a fresh generation of wealth creators.

 So, let’s delve into the evolving role of private clubs in India and their growing significance in the lives of India’s new generations of wealth creators.
 We’ll explore the transformation of these clubs, analyse current market trends, and uncover the unique value they offer to India’s affluent.